Walmart Global Tech

+Walmart Global Tech (abbreviated as WGT; formerly Walmart Labs and Kosmix) is the technology arm of Walmart Inc. and functions as a large-scale engineering and business services organization that powers the company's global retail operations.

+Its origins trace back to 2005, when Venky Harinarayan and Anand Rajaraman founded Kosmix, a social media and search startup.
+In April 2011, Walmart acquired Kosmix and used it as the foundation to establish @WalmartLabs, a dedicated research and innovation division focused on advancing the company's digital capabilities.

+Over time, Walmart expanded and restructured its technology operations, and in 2016 it merged Walmart Labs with its Information Systems Division (ISD) to create a unified organization called Walmart Technology.
+This move was aimed at better integrating digital and physical retail systems, improving coordination between online platforms and in-store operations.

-Walmart Labs (formerly named Kosmix and @WalmartLabs) became part of Walmart Global Tech, the technology and business services organization within Walmart.
-Venky Harinarayan and Anand Rajaraman founded Kosmix in 2005.
-In April 2011, Walmart acquired Kosmix and formed @WalmartLabs, a research division, out of it.
-In 2016, Walmart combined Walmart Labs and its information systems division (ISD) into one team called Walmart Technology.
-In August 2020, Walmart Technology launched its new identity as Walmart Global Tech as part of a new technology and shared services organization within the world's largest retailer.
+In August 2020, Walmart Technology launched its new identity as Walmart Global Tech as part of a new technology and shared services organization within the retailer.

+In 2025, Walmart officially merged its separate technology and AI teams into a consolidated organization and further in May 2026, Walmart is officially merging its global technology and product teams into a unified structure.

 History

 Kosmix

 Harinarayan and Rajaraman were co-founders of Junglee, the first shopping search engine which was acquired by Amazon.com in 1998.
 They later created Amazon.com's Mechanical Turk and started an early-stage VC fund, Cambrian Ventures, that backed several companies later acquired by Google.

 Kosmix expanded its focus from vertical to a horizontal search engine in June 2008, covering all subjects.
 For a key word or topic that a user enters, "Kosmix gathers content from across the Web to build a sort of multimedia encyclopedia entry on the fly.
 The company has built a taxonomy of nearly five million categories on a wide range of topics.
 The taxonomy includes millions of connections mapping the relationship among those categories."